 Tactics and Frameworks

-- Appeal to Authority (implement best practices vetted by subject matter experts): Information can sometimes be more readily absorbed and consumed when it comes from someone other than the one in charge.
+Implement best practices vetted by subject matter experts.
+Information can sometimes be more readily absorbed and consumed when it comes from someone other than the one in charge.
 Using a third party to convey the value and importance of the DevOps transformation can be a powerful tool if used correctly and at the right time.
 Use this tactic when the person tends to not trust the information being published from the sitting authority.
 This can be because of a track record of incomplete or not well thought out directives from leaders in his or her past.

-- Let’s Try It/Small Chunks: Small objectives and biteable chunks can allow stepping stones to progress to the overall objective.
+Small objectives and bite-able chunks can allow stepping stones to progress to the overall objective.
 Sometimes taking change one small step at a time makes the overall transformation more digestible.

-- Shared Vision and Long-Term Strategy (the “why,” the bigger picture): This is an important tactic for any large-scale transformation initiative, across all team members and archetypes.
+The “why,” the bigger picture.
+This is an important tactic for any large-scale transformation initiative, across all team members and archetypes.
 Be sure to share the broader context for why the DevOps transformation is so critical, what the goals are, and how the pieces will come together to achieve these goals.